REMELH01/MakingAHit/README.md

-# MakingAHit

-# Hello!
+# Hello there!

 This project was created as my capstone project for Code:You!

-I have a fune background in music, as I got my undergraduate degree from Eastern Kentucky University in music industry.
+I have a fun background in music, as I got my undergraduate degree from Eastern Kentucky University in music industry.
 Because of this background, I am always intrested in the current trends in music and what makes songs popular.